ajayashettigar/Assignment-Submission-Portal/README.md

 Welcome to the Assignment Submission Portal API!
 This document provides a comprehensive guide on how to interact with the API for user and admin functionalities.

+This project is a backend system for an **Assignment Submission Portal**, designed to facilitate assignment management between **users** and **admins**.
+The portal allows users to upload assignments, while admins can review and either accept or reject these submissions.

+Each assignment consists of a simple object, including details like the `userId`, the task description, and the admin responsible for reviewing it.
+Admins can view all assignments tagged to them and take action based on the content provided by the users.
+The system ensures smooth interaction with proper authentication and session management, making it secure and easy to use for both parties.

 ## Table of Contents

 - [Getting Started](#getting-started)